locnnil/workshop/docs/how-to/create-ros2-workshop.rst

 -------------------

-To define a workshop enabled for ROS 2, save this file in the directory where you've cloned the sources:
+To define a workshop enabled for ROS 2, save this file in the project directory beside the sources:

 .. code-block:: yaml
    :caption: .workshop.ros2-humble.yaml